SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-30-cedric-chintzy.md

 [//]: # ( 10/15/21  -linkout removed)
 [//]: # ( 10/26/21  -formatting update)
 [//]: # ( 11/03/21  -in which description added)
+[//]: # ( 01/10/22  -cedric doesn't necessarily sleep at night)

 *****
 <br><i>CEDRIC's eyes fly open.
 His foray into Elysion -- the Dream -- has concluded.
 He  just barely loses his sense of self while he travels; a brief respite from the endless chains of reality.
 Since accepting the Gift, true sleep as the Mortals experience has been unknown to him.</i>

-<i>Each morning, CEDRIC reviews what he's seen of Elysion.
+<i>Each waking, CEDRIC reviews what he's seen of Elysion.
 He speaks aloud into the dim basement, as if speaking to his now-deceased Mentor.
 Light trickles in through side-windows, illuminating speckles of dust stagnating in the air.</i>

 #### CEDRIC